StockSharp/AlgoTrading/Designer/Gallery/Schemas/Gap_Fill_Reversal/README.md

 - The gap is expressed in percent of the previous close, so the same threshold keeps its meaning at any price level.
 - A gap alone is not a signal: the candle that opened away from the previous close has to close back towards it, which is the reversal body the strategy is named after.
-- SimpleMovingAverage is the only exit line, used by both sides; there is no stop loss and no take profit, exactly as in the original code.
+- SimpleMovingAverage is the only exit line, used by both sides; there is no stop loss and no take profit.
-- The diagram runs on one-minute candles, like the strategy it was taken from, so a gap here is the small discontinuity between two neighbouring minutes rather than an overnight gap.
+- The diagram runs on one-minute candles, so a gap here is the small discontinuity between two neighbouring minutes rather than an overnight gap.

 ## Entry and Exit Rules